Understand Your Tissue Chain – Learn to Switch the Body Back On After Injury

 Once the signal is back, you can progress step by step:

-2. Strengthen tendons and tissue tolerance – build the stand.
-Use slow, heavy resistance over weeks to restore their load capacity.
+Strengthen tendons and tissue tolerance — build the stand.
+Use slow, heavy resistance over weeks to restore load capacity.

 The key is not to follow a rigid template, but to understand the order.
 Once you know which link is weakest, you know where to start.

 An injury turns the amplifier off.
-If you just replace the speakers (train the muscle) without switching the amplifier back on, you won’t get sound.
+If you just replace the speakers without switching the amplifier back on, you won't get sound.
 And if the stand is shaky, the sound collapses when you turn up the volume.

-This sequence is the foundation for real recovery — not just quick fixes.
+The sequence is simple in principle: switch on the amplifier → build the speakers → reinforce the stand → fine-tune the sound.
+This is the foundation for real recovery — not just quick fixes.

 Why This Matters for You as an Athlete